- Movie Reviews

 Younger children in this age group may also be disturbed by some of the above-mentioned scenes

 There is some use of substances in this movie, including:

 There is some coarse language in this movie, including:

-Maze Runner: The death cure is the third and last in this trilogy and is a film likely to interest fans of the previous two, and of the books.
+Maze Runner: The Death Cure is the third and last in this trilogy and is a film likely to interest fans of the previous two, and of the books.
 Due to violent and disturbing scenes, it is most suited to older teens and young adults.
-It is not recommended for children under 13 and parental guidance is recommended for the 13 to 15 age group.
+It is not suitable for children under 13 and parental guidance is recommended for the 13 to 15 age group.

 The main messages from this movie, which parents may wish to discuss with their children, are:

 Values in this movie that parents may wish to reinforce with their children include friendship, trust and cooperation.